prog4biol/pfb2019/README.md

 ```
 > We get the three words separated by tab characters.
 A common format for data is to separate columns with tabs like this.

-You can add a backslash before any chacter to force it to be printed as a literal.
+You can add a backslash before any character to force it to be printed as a literal.
 This is called 'escaping'.
 This is only really useful for printing literal quotes ' and "

 ```python
 >>> print('this is a \'word\'')  # if you want to print a ' inside '...'